Gardeners tend their allotments, Livingston 7 April 2020Add to Lightbox Download

 Decisions on whether or not to keep allotment sites open during the COVID-19 outbreak are currently a matter for local authorities and other allotment owners.
 Those wishing to access allotments should note that the Scottish Government has instructed people to stay at home.
 The Health Protection (Coronavirus) (Restrictions) (Scotland) Regulations 2020 prohibit any person from leaving the place they are living without a reasonable excuse, and ban public gatherings of more than two people.
 People over the age of 70 are advised to self-isolate.

-Pictured: The Livingston allotment is locked up but gardeners have keys
+Pictured: The Livingston allotment is locked up but gardeners have keys.
+Two gardeners tend their plot.

 Alex Todd | Edinburgh Elite media